a2stuff/a2d/docs/Selector_List_Format.md

 Header is two bytes.

-+000: NumRunListEntries (byte)
++000: NumPrimaryRunListEntries (byte)

-   Number of entries (0-8) in the "run list".
+   Number of entries (0-8) in the primary list.
 The are the entries shown in DeskTop's Selector menu, and the first 8 entries shown in DeskTop's "Run an Entry..." dialog and Selector's dialog.

-+001: NumOtherRunListEntries (byte)
++001: NumSecondaryRunListEntries (byte)

-   Number of entries (0-16) in the "other run list".
+   Number of entries (0-16) in the secondary list.
 These entries are only shown in DeskTop's "Run an Entry..." dialog and Selector's dialog.